 This Diwali, you can shop for E-crackers or E-Ladi, which are also being developed by the CSIR.
 These electronic crackers generate light and sound effects through a high-voltage electrostatic discharge.

 3 Go-Green Diwali Decoration Ideas Using Eco-Friendly Diwali Products

 In recent years traditional Diwali decorations have given way to the use of LED lightings and attractive plastic lamps because of their eye-catching beauty and ease of use.

 However, these products are generally made of cheap plastic, which is not environment-friendly at all.
-If you have already decided to go green, why not opt for traditional home decorations for Diwali, which won’t have any environmental side effect?
+If you have already decided to go green, why not opt for traditional home decorations for Diwali, which won’t have any environmental side effects?

 The go-green Diwali decoration ideas below will show you how to celebrate green Diwali, without compromising on the fun and festivity.

 1. Buy Earthen Lamps And Lanterns For Home Decoration

 Poor people in rural areas put in great effort to carve beautiful designs on traditional earthen lamps and lanterns.
 These Diwali lights made in India have been popular for generations when they were regarded as both beautiful and cost-effective.

-No LED lighting can match the rustic beauty and appeal of earthen lamps if you have the eyes to recognise its beauty.
+No LED lighting can match the rustic beauty and appeal of earthen lamps if you have the eyes to recognise their beauty.
 This Diwali, decorate your house in a natural way with the help of these amazingly beautiful lamps and lanterns.